kubernetes/kubernetes/examples/cockroachdb/README.md

-# CockroachDB on Kubernetes as a PetSet
+# CockroachDB on Kubernetes as a StatefulSet

-This example deploys [CockroachDB](https://cockroachlabs.com) on Kubernetes as a PetSet.
+This example deploys [CockroachDB](https://cockroachlabs.com) on Kubernetes as a StatefulSet.
 CockroachDB is a distributed, scalable NewSQL database.
 Please see [the homepage](https://cockroachlabs.com) and the [documentation](https://www.cockroachlabs.com/docs/) for details.

 ## Limitations

-### PetSet limitations
+### StatefulSet limitations

-Standard PetSet limitations apply: There is currently no possibility to use node-local storage (outside of single-node tests), and so there is likely a performance hit associated with running CockroachDB on some external storage.
+Standard StatefulSet limitations apply: There is currently no possibility to use node-local storage (outside of single-node tests), and so there is likely a performance hit associated with running CockroachDB on some external storage.
 Note that CockroachDB already does replication and thus should not be deployed on